 Temperature control

-Moisture barrier
+Moisture barrier to prevent rust

 Interior Construction